patching...

 The local soup kitchen and food pantry takes on a large burden during the holiday season to meet the needs of local residents.

-There’s a narrow path from the door to the desk in Gwen Love’s office at Lunch Break, a space carved out of a heap of plastic bags full of donated toys and clothing.
+There’s a narrow path from the door to the desk in Gwen Love’s office at , a space carved out of a heap of plastic bags full of donated toys and clothing.
 It’s just wide enough to walk through as you enter from another crowded room that’s simultaneously serving as a soup kitchen, donation drop off, volunteer sign up, and social outreach office.

 It’s holiday season at Lunch Break.
 At this time of the year even the executive director’s office needs to serve as a storage facility for a building that regularly seems on the verge of splitting at the seams and spilling into the streets.